zakaria-mokri/ai-data-analyst-copilot/README.md

 </p>

 <p align="center">
-  <em>The planner selects the correlation tool and returns a structured result, interpretation, and visualization.</em>
+  <em>The planner selects the correlation tool and returns a correlation score, relationship interpretation, visualization, and structured result.</em>
 </p>

 ---